Trading causal order for locality: Abstract

 \section{Abstract}

 Quantum theory admits ensembles of quantum nonlocality without entanglement (QNLWE).
 These ensembles consist of seemingly classical states (they are perfectly distinguishable and non-entangled) that cannot be perfectly discriminated with local operations and classical communication (LOCC).
-Here, we analyze QNLWE from a causal perspective, and show how to perfectly discriminate some of these ensembles using local operations and {\em classical communication without definite causal order.} Specifically, three parties with access to an instance of indefinite causal order---the AF/BW process---can perfectly discriminate the states in a QNLWE ensemble---the SHIFT ensemble---with {\em local\/} operations.
-Hence, this type of quantum nonlocality disappears at the expense of definite causal order.
+Here, we analyze QNLWE from a causal perspective, and show how to perfectly discriminate some of these ensembles using local operations and classical communication {\em without definite causal order.} Specifically, three parties with access to an instance of indefinite causal order---the AF/BW process---can perfectly discriminate the states in a QNLWE ensemble---the SHIFT ensemble---with {\em local\/} operations.
+Hence, this type of quantum nonlocality disappears at the expense of definite causal order while retaining classical communication.
+Our results thereby leverage the fact that LOCC is a conjunction of \textit{three} constraints: local operations, classical communication, and definite causal order.
 Moreover, we show how multipartite generalizations of the AF/BW process are transformed into multiqubit ensembles that exhibit QNLWE.
 Such ensembles are of independent interest for cryptographic protocols and for the study of separable quantum operations unachievable with LOCC.

 \textit{Introduction.---}The famously counter-intuitive nature of quantum theory owes much to the phenomenon of entanglement which forces {\em ``its entire departure from classical lines of thought''\/} \cite{schrodinger1935c}.
 Perhaps the deepest consequence of entanglement is its role in revealing the tension between quantum theory and locality which is central to Bell's theorem~\cite{bell1964}.
 This tension, however, does not stop at entanglement and Bell's theorem: It persists in a different form even without entanglement, as captured by the phenomenon of quantum nonlocality without entanglement~(QNLWE)~\cite{bennett1999}.